The laboratory

 Since 2024, URM MAP has been under the supervision of ENSA Lyon (Aria), Nancy (Crai) and Paris-la Villette (Maacc).

 MAP-Aria develops its activities in the field of digital environments for architecture and heritage.
-Its work questions the mutations, practices and uses of information technologies in these largely multidisciplinary fields.
+Its work examines the changes, practices and uses of information technologies in these largely multidisciplinary fields.
 This research leads to the development and implementation of original models and tools.

-Founded in 1988 around emerging computer technologies and their applications to architecture, MAP-Aria is a team of the Ministry of Culture's multi-site research unit, created in 1998.
+Founded in 1988 around emerging computer technologies and their applications to architecture, MAP-Aria is a team within the Ministry of Culture's multi-site research unit, created in 1998.

-MAP-Aria is directed by Hervé Lequay, architecte DPLG, professor at ENSAL and Kevin Jacquot, architecte DEA, docteur en Sciences de l'Architecture, maître de Conférences at ENSAL.
+MAP-Aria is directed by Hervé Lequay, DPLG architect, professor at ENSAL, and Kevin Jacquot, DEA architect, Doctor of Architectural Sciences, senior lecturer at ENSAL.

-MAP-Aria fits its research into the two strands of the multi-site research unit's scientific project.
-The first deals with the description of existing artifacts, while the second addresses the processes and tools involved in the fabrication of future buildings.
+MAP-Aria's research falls within the two strands of the multi-site research unit's scientific project.
+The first strand deals with the description of existing artefacts, while the second deals with the processes and tools used in the construction of future buildings.

 The models developed